Imad Mughniyeh: Personality

 According to former CIA agent Robert Baer, "Mughniyah is probably the most intelligent, most capable operative we’ve ever run across, including the KGB or anybody else.
 He enters by one door, exits by another, changes his cars daily, never makes appointments on a telephone, never is predictable.
 He only uses people that are loyal to him that he can fully trust.
 He doesn't just recruit people."
 He was described as "tall, slender, well-dressed and handsome ... penetrating eyes," speaking some English but better French.

 "Both bin Laden and Mughniyeh were pathological killers," 30-year veteran CIA officer Milton Bearden said.
 "But there was always a nagging amateurishness about bin Laden—his wildly hyped background, his bogus and false claims. … Bin Laden cowered and hid.
 Mughniyeh spent his life giving us the finger."

 Nasrallah also stated that, "Hajj Imad is among the best leaders and commanders in the Lebanese arena.
 He had an important role during the occupation [of southern Lebanon by Israel] by 2000.
 But as for his relationship with Hezbollah, we maintain the tradition of not discussing names."
-Iranian General Qasem Soleimani, who commanded the elite Quds Force, described Mugniyeh as "the legend of our time," grief caused by whose loss was only second to that of Ruhollah Khomeini, leader of the 1979 Iranian Revolution.
-Soleimani stated that what made Mugniyeh unique was not his expertise in guerrilla warfare but "his attachment to something superterrestrial."
-According to Soleimani, Mugniyeh was so courteous that he was never seen boasting to fellow Hezbollah leaders about his unique military record in fighting Israel.

 After his death, Mugniyeh acquired a storied and folkloric persona.
 To many in his home country, Lebanon, and in the Middle East, he symbolizes resistance to foreign military occupation, a hero and a mastermind who single-handedly drove out the American and Israeli armies.
-The man behind the Stabbing of Salman Rushdie, had a fake driver's license with the name Hassan Mughniyah, which suggests a mix between the forename and surname of Hassan Nasrallah and Imad Mughniyeh, respectively.
+The man behind the stabbing of Salman Rushdie, had a fake driver's license with the name Hassan Mughniyah, which suggests a mix between the forename and surname of Hassan Nasrallah and Imad Mughniyeh, respectively.

 According to his family, he was a dedicated father and had a reputation for modesty, respect and humility, to the extent that his neighbors in Syria thought he was a driver for the Iranian embassy.